keanzelgoh/readitlater-policy/terms-of-service.md

 We reserve the right, at our sole discretion, to modify or replace these Terms at any time.

 ## 9. Contact Us
 If you have any questions about these Terms, please contact us.
+Email address: info@piranti-persada.id